bholmesdev/bholmesdev/README.md

 # Hi, I'm Ben 👋

 Hey there!
-I’m Ben, a senior web developer at Astro.
+I’m Ben, DevEx lead at [Warp](https://warp.dev) and core maintainer of [Astro](https://astro.build).
 You might know me from my short whiteboard videos breaking down all sorts of topics (React Server Components, HTMX, and SQLite to name a few).
 You also might know me as the inventor of Astro. **I didn't invent Astro.** But I'm a proud full time developer driving it forward :)

 ## Find repositories from my content